1. News & Events

 Building a Community in the Virtual Workplace

-If you’ve got a virtual office with a team of remote workers, it’s still possible to build a community and create a positive working environment.
+If you’ve got a virtual office base with a team of remote workers, it’s still possible to build a community and create a positive working environment.
 Some of the best ways to do this include:

-• Regular virtual team building experiences
+• Regular virtual team-building experiences

 • Weekly team meetings